jasoncui/jasoncui.github.io/_posts/2016-03-28-instagrams-major-switch.md

 ### Turning On Post Notifications

-Many influential users and brands are already catching onto the change and urging followers to "turn on post notications" -- by clicking the three tops located at the top right corner of all pictures.
+Many influential users and brands are already catching onto the change and urging followers to "turn on post notications" -- by clicking the three dots located at the top right corner of all pictures.

 ![Twitter Screenshot]({{ site.url }}/public/instacap.png){: .center-image }
 *Clicking the top right corner will bring down a dropdown menu that allows users to turn on post notifications.*